Dennis Gates: 2023–24

 The Tigers finished the season with an overall record of 8–24 and without a win (0–18) in SEC play, the first time the team had not won a conference game since their 1907–08 season.

 2024-25

-For the 2024-25 season, Missouri compiled a 22-11 record, going 10-8 in the SEC.
-Lead by Gates, Missouri had signature wins against #1 Kansas, #5 Florida, and #4 Alabama.
+For the 2024–25 season, Missouri compiled a 22–11 record, going 10–8 in the SEC.
+Led by Gates, Missouri had signature wins against #1 Kansas, #5 Florida, and #4 Alabama.
 The Tigers earned a #6 seed in the 2025 NCAA Division I men's basketball tournament, losing in the First Round to #11 seed Drake.

+2025-26

+The 2025-26 season saw the Tigers post a 20-13 record, again going 10-8 in the SEC.
+Ranked wins came over Florida, Vanderbilt, and Tennessee, plus the program won its first game ever at Rupp Arena when they defeated Kentucky.
+The Tigers earned a #10 seed in the West Region for the 2026 NCAA Division I men's basketball tournament, and despite a favorable draw at Enterprise Center in St. Louis (roughly 90 minutes from the Mizzou campus) they fell 80-66 to Miami (FL).
+On the recruiting trail, Mizzou posted its best class in school history headlined by five-star prospect Jason Crowe Jr., California high school basketball's all-time leading scorer, plus fellow McDonald's All-American Game participant Toni Bryant.

 Personal life

 Gates has been married since 2017 to Jocelyn Gates.
-Jocelyn has a Doctor of Education and was previously the Senior Associate Director of Athletics at Ohio State.
+Jocelyn has a Doctor of Education and was previously the Senior Associate Director of Athletics at Ohio State and now works at the search and consulting firm TurnkeyZRG.
 They have three children.
+His younger brother Armon played basketball collegiately at Kent State and also went into coaching; he is currently an assistant at Minnesota.